hilmanzhy/wazuh/src/shared_modules/content_manager/README.md

 > For simplicity, only the usage case-related configurations are shown.

-The configuration above will make the Content Manager launch each `10` seconds an orchestration that will download the content offsets from the Wazuh CTI API (context: `test_context`, consumer: `test_consumer`).
+The configuration above will make the Content Manager launch each `10` seconds an orchestration that will download the content offsets from the Verprotect CTI API (context: `test_context`, consumer: `test_consumer`).
 The Content Manager will store the offsets, by groups of 1000, into output files located in `/tmp/output_folder`.

 Executing the Content Manager for the first time, with a starting offset of `228000`, will download from offset `228000` to the last available offset (`230577` in this example).